finalv2/cwp-decap-test/resources/dynamics-foster-home.md

   - resource
   - retention
 ---
-Insights on foster home recruitment for state agencies from the Center for State Child Welfare Data.
+Insights for public agencies on foster home recruitment, based on a study from the Center for State Child Welfare Data.